-Specialty rotations occur throughout the fellowship year with an average of 6 unique experiences per fellow.
-However, the exact number and duration of each specialty rotation is dependent on a multitude of factors including specialty site availability, travel distance, and specialty skills needed by you and/or your fellowship site.
+Specialty Specialty rotations occur throughout the fellowship year with an average of 6 unique experiences per fellow.
+However, the exact number and Rotations duration of each specialty rotation is dependent on a multitude of factors including specialty site availability, travel distance, and specialty skills needed by you and/or your fellowship site.
+Specialty rotations are arranged by your fellowship site with assistance from the Premera team.